Report AI Guide: 7 Reports and AI Report Tools

 None of this makes report AI unreliable.
 It means a generated, dashboarded, or newsletter-delivered claim needs the same source discipline you would apply to a report written by an unfamiliar author.

 The consequence level should decide how much verification you require.
-An internal brainstorm can tolerate an unchecked AI summary.
+An internal brainstorm can tolerate an unchecked summary.
 A finding that will land in a client deliverable, a financial decision, or public writing should not move forward until you can point to the exact source passage, dataset, or chart it came from.

 Check reports with cited answers in Atlas